Duesenberg Model A: Legacy

+The Model A was succeeded in 1927 by the Model X, a larger derivative with an exceedingly small production run of approximately twelve units.

-The Duesenberg Model X, a derivative of the Straight Eight, had a short production run in 1927.
-About twelve were built.
-The Model X had an engine with the same bore and stroke as the Straight Eight but with a non-crossflow head.
-The engine delivered 100 hp.
-The chassis had a wheelbase of 135 in.
+It rode on a 135 in wheelbase, and had an engine of the same bore and stroke but with a non-crossflow head that delivered 100 hp.

 Despite its regional and worldwide automotive firsts, the Straight Eight has been obscured by the later Model J. It is no longer widely known by the Straight Eight name under which it was marketed and sold, having been renamed the "Model A" after the introduction of the Model J.